KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 # Data-Driven Design in Godot 4

 A reference for separating data from presentation, handling mutable state, and implementing save systems.
+By my experience this is way better than cluttered mess without architecture in mind

 ---